-And on the subject of reality distortion, one night my friend Tony called me and said, “Dude, I came into some acid.”
+And on the subject of reality distortion, one night my friend Tony called and said, “Dude, I came into some acid.”

 Tony was the first deadhead I’d ever met.
 He was my age but he already had his vibe down: long hair, little round glasses, tie-dyes, and blacklight posters all over his apartment.
 Stereotypical middle-class wannabe hippie kid.

-He and I and two of his friends ate the acid in his living room.
+He and two of his friends and I ate the acid in his living room.

 The first trip was…OK, this has been said a godzillion times, but there’s little use in trying to explain it to someone who hasn’t been there.
 But I can at least try to explain its effects on me.

 I remember standing at Tony’s living room window watching clover dance to the music emanating from his apartment’s cinderblock walls.
 I realized they’d been doing so for my entire life, but as a human being I’d been too limited in my senses to experience it.
 My third eye, however, was open now.